There are a range of practical ways you can put the competency framework into action.

 4. Action planning

 The final step is to form your organisational training and development plan.
-The self-development tool will help you:
+The mapping and development tool for organisations will help you:

 - synthesise the areas you have prioritised for staff development;